dennybaa/hello-app/README.md

 # helloapp a simple Golang REST api exampe

 hellapp creates a user in the database (MongoDB is used) and stores his date of birth.
-Notable it greats a user and provides days left to his birthday.
+Notably it greats a user and provides days left to his birthday.

 ## Endpoints